squidgy617/BrawlCodes/README.md

 ### Holding start to select a stage chooses random alt
 This code makes it so that holding "Start" to pick a stage, including selecting a random stage, will cause the stage alt to be picked at random (e.g. it will choose between the main alt, R-alt, L-alt, etc etc).

 Currently, this only chooses between the default stage, L-alt, R-alt, and Z-alt.
+It can be edited relatively easily to choose between more.

 This code only works with Project+'s stage list system.